nplrkn/qcore/docs/OpenAirInterface-testing/README.md

 Overall, the OAI configuration is chosen to be as close as possible to its existing GNB DU rfsim config file in OAI `ci-scripts/conf_files/gnb-du.sa.band78.106prb.rfsim.conf`, the only differences being that F1 addresses are set to 127.* addresses, and the GTP-U port is set to 2152 rather than 2513.

-The example SIM in `sims.toml` in the QCore root directory matches the default OAI test SIM in OAI `ci-scripts/conf_files/nrue.uicc.conf`.
+The SIM creds in `oai-sim.toml` match the default OAI test SIM in OAI `ci-scripts/conf_files/nrue.uicc.conf`.

 The QCore MCC and MNC command line arguments are set to match the MCC/MNC in the above two OAI config files.